martinduo/GetRichDieBroke/README.md

 ```

-Now hit f5 to run the program on your browser.
+Now hit f5 to run the repo version of the program on your browser.

 **The Application**

-None of the above setup is needed to use it.

 The program is an easy to use teaching tool.

 It runs on iPads, notebooks, and desktop computers.

+None of the above setup is needed to use it.

 Anyone can run it.
 It's already hosted on the Web.